Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

   <tr>
     <td>
       <p><b>4.</b> The tethered players take the two towers, while the Usurper
-      of Light readies <em>The Path of Light</em>, which cleaves the four closest players- these should be the four non-tethered players.</p>
+      of Frost readies <em>The Path of Light</em>, which cleaves the four closest players- these should be the four non-tethered players.</p>
     </td>
     <td>